 A Swedish (that's -ish, not -ed) movie about a normal kid who falls in love with a mysterious new kid in town who turns out to be a vampire.
 Yes, it's Sweden's infinitely superior version of Twilight, only instead of cheap tweeny thrills, you get a chilling parable on how evil perpetuates itself.

 Disappointment: Cloverfield's trailer looked kind of cool, but it wasn't as incredible as a lot of internet nerds seemed to think it was.
 And the movie itself, although effective in its use of shaky cameras to capture the frightening immediacy of a moment of terror, was a waste of time.
 Boring back story, horrible writing, and characters of such little substance that the possibility of their deaths yields almost no suspense at all (the dark subway tunnel scene was pretty good, though).
 The question of "What would happen if a monster attacked Friends?" has still not been answered on film, as far as I'm concerned.
-Oh, and the fact that the movie uses 9/11 imagery to enhance its cheap effect is borderline sickening.
+Oh, and the fact that the movie uses 9/11 imagery to enhance its cheap effect is borderline gross.

 5. The Wrestler/Rachel Getting Married

 If there are two things I love in movies, they are pathetic characters and intense psychodrama (preferable familial).
 The Wrestler overcame what I think could rightly be seen as cliched and patronizing elements of its script with the incredible details and personal interactions in the world of low level professional wrestling.
 Oh, and what has to be the best performance of the year by Mickey Rourke.
 Still, even though I enjoyed the verite style of the movie, it seemed like something of a concession coming from Darren Aronofsky, who's spent his whole career nurturing an aesthetic hermetically sealed from outside influences.